Draft Wycombe District Local Plan supporting evidence

 We're undertaking studies in support of the new Local Plan.
 You can find links to these studies on this page.

 Aylesbury Vale review of housing capacity in the draft new Wycombe District Local Plan

 GL Hearn, acting on behalf of Aylesbury Vale District Council, produced a review of the housing capacity of the Wycombe district.
 The review was submitted to Wycombe District Council in response to the consultation on the draft new Local Plan for the Wycombe district.

-WDC housing land supply
+Wycombe Housing land supply

 Housing fact sheets

 We have produced a pair of notes which set out the background to housing numbers and distribution in the new Local Plan.
-The first of the notes covers issues relating to the District-wide allocation of housing, while the second relates to the two proposed site allocations at Bourne End.
+The first of the notes covers issues relating to the area-wide allocation of housing, while the second relates to the two proposed site allocations at Bourne End.

 Area of Outstanding Natural Beauty site assessment

 We have produced a report which assesses whether there are any opportunities to meet our housing and economic development needs that should be identified in the Local Plan for villages that are located within the Chiltern’s Area of Outstanding Natural Beauty (AONB) but are not within the Green Belt.

 The assessment of the Buckinghamshire green belt is in two parts.